adrianmg/adrianmg.github.io/_posts/2023-09-14-the-scale-of-companies.md

 title: "The problem with scale in the tech industry"
 date: 2023-09-14 17:34:00
 categories: [blog, industry, opinion]
-summary: "Sharing some hot takes on the scale of companies in the tech industry after sixteen years of working in the field."
+summary: "Reflecting on companies' scale and software quality in the tech industry."
 ---

 The tech industry has witnessed tremendous growth, but with this growth comes challenges.
 Massive teams and lofty financial targets have rendered a significant portion of the sector daunting and less enjoyable.